datasets/house-prices-global/readme.md

    - long series.
 Formats: xlsx, csv
    - Commercial property price series.
 Format: xlsx

-#### In this datapackage we use 'Selected series' package
+#### In this datapackage we use 'Selected series' package, because
-Motivation:
  - 'Selected series' dataset covers most of the countries
  - has the csv source - no need to parse xlsx file (which structure is quite complex)
 Source: https://www.bis.org/statistics/full_bis_selected_pp_csv.zip

+#### Description:
-Description: Contain data for 59 countries at a quarterly frequency (real series are the nominal price series deflated by the consumer price index), both in levels and in growth rates (ie four series per country).
+Contain data for 59 countries at a quarterly frequency (real series are the nominal price series deflated by the consumer price index), both in levels and in growth rates (ie four series per country).
 These indicators have been selected from the detailed